 Multi-room allows you to play songs and control devices across multiple Echo devices throughout your home, and it works with most content sources (Spotify, Amazon Music).

-To create a group, you'll have to select smart home, click create groups, select multi-room music group, create your group (pre-selected or customized), and choose which devices you'd like to include in your group (Echo Dots, Echos).
+To create a group, you'll have to select devices, click + button, select add multi-room music speakers, name your group, and choose which devices you'd like to include in your group (Echo Dots, Echos).

 Once you've done that you can tell Alexa to play any song on the "created group name", and she'll play it on the devices in that group.
 Keep in mind that your speakers' Bluetooth connections will be disabled during multi-room use.